ibm-messaging/mq-golang/samples/README.md

 * runSample.*.Dockerfile : Instructions to create containers with runtime dependencies
 * runSample.gomod        : Copied into the container as `go.mod`
 Two variants of the Dockerfile are provided.
-Set the `FROM` environment variable to "UBI" to use Red Hat Universal Base Images as the starting points for building and runtime;
+Set the `FROM` environment variable to "UBI" to use Red Hat Universal Base Images as the starting points for building and runtime; set it to "DEP" to use a Ubuntu/Debian combination.
-otherwise an Ubuntu/Debian combination is used.

 The `mqitest` sample program in its own subdirectory is a more general demonstration of many of the features available from the MQI rather than focussed on a specific